perpetual-pelican/Vidly/README.md

 ### View Home Page
  - Open http://localhost:3000 or `http://localhost:[PORT]` in a browser
- - Here, you should see `Home Page` displayed in plain text, indicating a successful response from the server
+ - Here, you should see "Home Page" displayed in plain text, indicating a successful response from the server
    - beyond this, it is best to use something like Postman to test http requests on the various routes available

 ### URL Route Structure